Christopher Salmon

 In today’s interconnected world, international trade is a cornerstone of economic growth and business expansion in the UK.

 However, it comes with its own set of risks that can significantly impact a company’s bottom line.
-According to European Central Bank and as part as the ECB Economic Bulletin, Issue 1/2024 the annual growth rate of world trade is forecast to reach 3.5% by the International Monetary Fund (IMF), 2.7% by the OECD, 3.3% by the World Trade Organization (WTO, only merchandise trade), 3.0% by the European Commission and 2.8% by the World Bank during 2024.
+According to data from the European Central Bank and as part of the ECB Economic Bulletin, in 2024, the annual growth rate of world reached 3.5%; 2.7% according to the OECD; 3.3% according to the World Trade Organization (WTO, only merchandise trade); 3.0% according to the European Commission; and 2.8% according to the World Bank during 2024.

 These projections underscore the increasing importance of mastering risk management in international trade.